This website uses cookies to ensure you get the best experience on our website. Learn more

 Fire safety

-There are fire extinguishers in every tent at Mara Expedition, including the mess tent.
+There are fire extinguishers in every tent at Mara Expedition, including the mess tent, as well as in every vehicle.
 They also have an external fire safety warden who checks the equipment regularly.

 Activities